Department of Counselling and Psychology Course Outline

 After completing this course, students will be able to:

-4. evaluate research methods for brain functions at both the structural and physiological level;
+4. Evaluate research methods for studying brain functions at both the structural and

 Assessment